Xinming-Dong/aeroplane/aeroplane/README.md

 # Media Assets

-* Chess Board
+* Chess Board:

-  The chess board image is freely licensed and in public domain, download from: (http://www.nipic.com/show/3/76/6121951k079bfa25.html).
+  The chess board image is freely licensed and in public domain, download from: [http://www.nipic.com](http://www.nipic.com/show/3/76/6121951k079bfa25.html).

-* Die
+* Die:

   Images of dice are created by game developers.

 ## Learn more